abapGit/docs.abapgit.org/src/development-guide/read-first/guidelines.md

 The code must only reference standard SAP objects (classes, interfaces, DDIC types) that exist in version 7.02 and higher.
 Referencing objects that do *not* exist in 7.02 creates syntax errors and therefore requires using dynamic ABAP.
 DDIC types that do *not* exist in 7.02 should be replaced by local type definitions.

+### File Formats

+General file format guidelines are specified in [.editorconfig](https://github.com/abapGit/abapGit/blob/main/.editorconfig).
+If you are using abapGit to push files to the repository, these guidelines are followed automatically.

+If you are editing files outside of SAP GUI or ADT, for example on GitHub.com or in VS Code, the most common issues are using `cr` instead of `lf` at end of line, missing new line at end of file, and missing `BOM` at beginning of XML files.
+Please ensure that your IDE is setup to follow the `.editorconfig` specifications to avoid any issues.

 ### Formatting the Source Code

 #### Line Width